numpy/numpy/doc/source/reference/c-api/data_memory.rst

    return ``NULL`` if an error has occurred.
 We wrap the user-provided functions so they will still call the python and numpy memory management callback hooks.
+   The handlers are stored in a Python context variable (see https://docs.python.org/3/library/contextvars.html), so there can be multiple handlers in a Python session.

 .. c:function:: PyObject * PyDataMem_GetHandler()